Eppo-exp/eppo-docs/docs/experiments/building-experiments/definitions/fact-sql.md

 In the example above, we would like to measure the effect of the experiment on revenue.

-In the data warehouse, every time there is a revenue event (that might be someone purchasing something,), that event is logged as a row in the data warehouse.
+In the data warehouse, every time there is a revenue event (such as if someone purchases something), that event is logged as a row in the data warehouse.

 This event is translated into an integer value, which is the revenue amount, that can then be used as an Eppo fact and tracked in an experiment.

+By default, having more events is better, so the "Desired Change" is set to `Metric Increasing`.
+However, for things like page load time, spam reports, or other *bad* events, you can indicate that more is *worse* by changing this to `Metric Decreasing`.

-10. Save & Close
+8. Save & Close

 You've now created your a Fact SQL.
 If you have more events that you would like to track in your experiment, you can repeat the steps in this section to create additional Fact SQLs.